Do you write "No Section 8" in your apartment ads, or you do you tell inquiring prospects that you don't "take Section 8"?

 As a landlord, you could face liability whether or not you must comply with a discrimination ban.
 So, after you learn whether your state or local fair housing law bars discrimination against applicants with Section 8 vouchers, follow some tips to avoid accusations.

 If you're required to take Section 8, keep these pointers in mind:

-If you discover that you’re not required to take Section 8 and may follow your own policy, these tips can help you avoid fair housing trouble:
+If you discover that you're not required to take Section 8 and can follow your own policy, these tips can help you avoid fair housing trouble:

-The Rental Applications and Tenant Screening section of Nolo.com includes several useful articles on how to legally choose tenants and avoid fair housing complaints and lawsuits.
-Also, check out Every Landlord’s Legal Guide, by Marcia Stewart, Ralph Warner and Janet Portman (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.
+The Rental Applications section of Nolo.com includes several useful articles on how to stay on the right side of fair housing laws when choosing tenants.
+Also, check out Every Landlord's Legal Guide, by Marcia Stewart, Janet Portman, and Ann O'Connell (Nolo) for detailed advice on housing discrimination and how to avoid fair housing lawsuits.